-In the news section you will find out more about my recent activities and outputs.
-As the time horizons of academic research are rather long, in this section I understand recent as ‘within the last three months or so.’
+In the news section you will find out more about my activities and outputs of the last 12 months.

 Two commissioned workshops for early career researchers at Erasmus University Rotterdam

 Erasmus University Rotterdam invited me to host two workshops during their Career Day for early career researchers.
 In the Grant Writing workshop we discussed national and European funding opportunities, practiced writing a research proposal, talked about structuring a cv and mock-reviewed my NWO Rubicon application.
 In the Knowledge Utilization we first analysed NWO’s understanding of knowledge utilization and discussed examples of meaningful knowledge utilization.
 After that collected building blocks for the knowledge utilization paragraphs of the participants, using four questions and four guidelines.

 Seminar for Department for Education at Oxford University

 I presented the framework for analysing the conditions that universities provide for societal impact of academic research to the Department for Education at Oxford University.
 The presentation can be found here.

 Today I hosted Workshop ‘Focus groups: from design to analysis‘ at The University of Manchester.
 The workshop was part of the course module Research Methods of the MSc. programme Innovation Management and Entrepreneurship.

 ENRESSH has awarded me with a Short Term Scientific Mission Grant to visit Nelius Boshoff of the Centre for Research on Evaluation, Science and Technology at Stellenbosch University in South Africa.
 Nelius and I will work on our paper on how sub-Saharan academics conceptualize societal impact of academic research.